-New Claims Available for Camp Lejeune Marines and Others Poisoned by Toxic Water
+Camp Lejeune Justice Act Claims for Marines and Others Poisoned by Toxic Water

-Although you can file a claim for any illness related to contaminated water at Camp Lejeune, the government has identified certain illnesses it admits can be caused by this exposure, including kidney cancer, non-Hodgkin’s lymphoma, leukemia, liver cancer, bladder cancer, multiple myeloma, Parkinson’s disease, end-stage renal (kidney) disease, systemic sclerosis or scleroderma, and cardiac birth defects.
+The Camp Lejeune Justice Act allowed people exposed to the water to file a claim for any illness that could have been caused by Camp Lejeune’s contaminated water.
+However, government agencies had previously identified certain illnesses that can be caused by exposure, including kidney cancer, non-Hodgkin’s lymphoma, leukemia, liver cancer, bladder cancer, multiple myeloma, Parkinson’s disease, end-stage renal (kidney) disease, and systemic sclerosis or scleroderma.

 Lieff Cabraser has proudly represented service members and their families for many years, including those who have suffered permanent hearing loss due to the use of defective 3M Combat Arms ear plugs, as well as service members infected with fungal meningitis as a result of contaminated epidural steroids.